Genusbiz/docs/developers/guidelines-and-best-practices/improving-mobile-client-performance.md

 **Logging on Genus App Services application server**

 In the Genus Configuration application, there are several options to turn on extended logging for various categories.
 To set which file the log should be written to, you must first create a .txt-file.
-The recommended place to put this file is: <span style="FONT-STYLE: italic">C:\ProgramData\Genus\Server\LogFiles\.
+The recommended place to put this file is: *C:\\ProgramData\\Genus\\Server\\LogFiles\\*.
 Click **Log to file**, and select the file.

 The detailed logging is useful for debugging, testing and optimization of Genus Apps.